Redocly/redocly-cli/docs/rules/arazzo/parameters-unique.md

 | ------ | ------------- |
 | 1.0.0  | ✅            |

-## API design principles
+## Design principles

 A list of `parameters` that are applicable to a step or all the steps described in a workflow should not contain duplicates.
 If duplicates are present, unexpected parameter overrides could cause problems.

-Checks parameter lists in the following locations:
+This ruled checks parameter lists in the following locations:

 - `workflows.[workflow].parameters`
 - `workflows.[workflow[.steps.[step].parameters`